 Through our market fit process, we identified that the Do-it platform needed to initially focus on gaining quality data.
 Our first release consisted of industry-facing tools to port, cleanse and enhance the volunteering opportunity data - ensuring that we could later improve quality of applicant and surface a higher quality of opportunity.
 This was also the time to open up the platform.
 Rather than relying on national charities alone, part of our remit was to create self-service systems that could easily allow non-technical organisers to create a profile for their local community offering, create engaging opportunities and start to recruit, track and manage local volunteers.

 Once the volunteering sector had been addressed and were on-boarding, we were able to focus on creating a next-generation volunteer experience.

 Our focus here was to move away from the search-heavy interface of the previous version and to deliver a volunteering dashboard to users that with a few small interactions would start to push tailored, personalised content to them like a social media feed.
 Not only did this increase visibility of opportunities, but helped grow the platform by accessing volunteers with different motivations like improving their skills as a pathway in to work.

-The site was only one facet of the service.
-Built on top of our RESTful JSON API, the Do-it web service allows customers to use integrate Do-it features in to their existing systems.
-Only a month after launch we’re already powering volunteer search for Marie Curie, youth volunteering site vinspired.com and the Mayor of London’s volunteering program.
+A final part of the transformation was the underlying B2B technology that opened up the platform to commercial opportunities and monetisation, which could sustain the Do-it Trust and mitigate operating costs.
+Built on top of our RESTful API, the Do-it web service allows customers to use integrated Do-it features in to their existing systems.
+Only a month after launch we were already powering volunteer search for Marie Curie, youth volunteering site vinspired.com and LinkedIn.
+The platforms were also white-labelled for the Mayor of London and Westminster Council.